What is accessibility?

 Accessibility refers to the availability/access of information by the widest possible audience defined by the W3C’s Web Content Accessibility Guidelines (WCAG) 2.1.

-The City of Kwinana is committed to providing equal opportunities to online information and ensuring that all people have access to services, products and information, regardless of their age, ability or disability.
+The City of Kwinana is committed to providing equal opportunities for online information and ensuring that all people have access to services, products and information, regardless of their age, ability or disability.

 Interpreting and translating service